 Tucked away in a corner of southeast Atlanta is Constitution Lakes, a little-known nature preserve that's home to scenic wetlands, a variety of wildlife and a constantly evolving art exhibit created entirely from items found in the park.

-Once the site of a brickyard, DeKalb County bought the property in 2003 and added a paved walkway and a boardwalk around one side of the lakes.
+Once the site of a brickyard, the property was purchased by DeKalb County in 2003.
+Soon after, a paved walkway and a boardwalk were added around one side of the lakes.

 Venture off the boardwalk to further explore the preserve, and you might happen upon a hidden gem of the park: Doll's Head Trail.

 In 2011, park regulars began constructing art pieces along a section of trail with items found only at Constitution Lakes.

 Joel Slaton, a local carpenter, started the trail as part of his vision to make an art project out of the doll arts and trash scattered throughout the park.

 Fishing lures, horseshoes, toilet lids, turtle shells and, of course, dolls' heads transform the path into a unique art walk.

 "The trail is now public art, built by the public.
 The displays have changed a lot over time, mostly due to cherry-picking and vandalism," Slaton told CNN.
 "Luckily, a lot has been preserved online.
 Nothing protects the trail but the good will of the people visiting it and the fact that it's a mile, almost, back in the woods."

 Visitors are encouraged to add to the exhibit as long as they abide by the rule: Only use pieces found in the park.